chipsalliance/chisel/CONTRIBUTING.md

 1. If you need help on making a pull request, follow this [guide](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

-2. To understand how to compile and test chisel3 from the source code, follow the instructions in [SETUP.md](https://github.com/chipsalliance/chisel3/blob/master/SETUP.md).
+2. To understand how to compile and test chisel3 from the source code, install the [required dependencies](https://www.chisel-lang.org/docs/installation).

 3. In order to contribute to chisel3, you'll need to sign the CLA agreement.
 You will be asked to sign it upon your first pull request.